27 BC

 c.
 AD 50

-Council of Jerusalem decides Christian Gentiles do not have to observe Jewish customs (Acts 15).
+Council of Jerusalem decides Gentiles do not have to observe Jewish customs (Acts 15).

 Thessalonians receive Paul's earliest letter.